 Interest Rate Risk (Small Cap Value Fund).
 The income generated by debt securities owned by the Fund will be affected by changing interest rates.
 In addition, as interest rates rise the values of fixed income securities held by the Fund are likely to decrease.
 Securities with longer durations tend to be more sensitive to changes in interest rates, usually making them more volatile than securities with shorter durations.
 Falling interest rates may cause an issuer to redeem or "call" a security before its stated maturity, which may result in the Fund having to reinvest the proceeds in lower yielding securities.
 During periods of low interest rates, the Fund may be subject to a greater risk of rising interest rates than would typically be the case.
-Recent and potential future changes in government policy may affect interest rates.
+Fiscal, economic, monetary or other governmental policies or measures have in the past, and may in the future, cause or exacerbate risks associated with interest rates, including changes in interest rates.

 Market Disruption and Geopolitical Risk (All Funds).
 The Funds are subject to the risk that geopolitical events will disrupt securities markets and adversely affect global economies and markets.
-War, terrorism, and related geopolitical events have led, and in the future may lead, to increased market volatility and may have adverse long-term effects on U.S. and world economies and markets generally.
+War, terrorism, trade disputes, and related geopolitical events have led, and in the future may lead, to increased market volatility and may have adverse long-term effects on U.S. and world economies and markets generally.
 Natural and environmental disasters, epidemics or pandemics and systemic market dislocations may also be highly disruptive to economies and markets.
 Those events as well as other changes in non-U.S. and domestic economic, social, and political conditions also could adversely affect individual issuers or related groups of issuers, securities markets, interest rates, credit ratings, inflation, investor sentiment, and other factors affecting the value of the investments of the Fund.
 Given the interdependence among global economies and markets, conditions in one country, market, or region might adversely impact markets, issuers and/or foreign exchange rates in other countries, including the U.S.